Artistic Director, Katy Pyle

-Jules Skloot, Ballez co-teacher and collaborator, is a dancer, performance maker, and teacher based in Brooklyn, N.Y.
+Jules Skloot, Ballez original member and collaborator, is a dancer, performance maker, and teacher based in Brooklyn, N.Y.
 Jules received a BA from Hampshire College and an MFA in dance from Sarah Lawrence College.
 Jules frequently collaborates and performs with Katy Pyle and others as assistant director of the Ballez, and has performed in the work of Sara Rudner, Peggy Gould, Emily Johnson/Catalyst Dance, Will Davis, niv Acosta, and Margot Bassett.
 Jules has presented his own work at BAX through the Space Grant program, Dixon Place, the University Settlement, Lava Studios, and at AUNTS events.
 Jules teaches dance and health at the Brooklyn Friends School, and is assistant director of an arts and social justice focused summer camp.

 Eliana Dell’Anna was born in Italy and has been in the arts since she was a child, she was writing poems to imitate her dad and she has always loved painting and dancing.
 Her mom told her to try ballet but she was convinced that it would be boring!!
 At the age of 16 she met Erika Tiso, a graduated Ballet teacher with Marit Bach, and Franca Pagliassotto, a graduated modern-jazz teacher and assistant of Ismael Ivo.
 They changed her vision of dance and her life!
 A few years later she met her love that helped her realize her dream.
 She moved to New York in 2014, Graduated in May 2015 from Alvin Ailey dance school.
 Eliana’s now working with Momentum Dance company (choreography by Roberta Rothstein) in Washington DC, Bryce Company in New York and she’s more than excited to be a Ballez company member.